anomaly/gallagher/README.md

 - **Terminal User Interface** (TUI) for easy interactions with the Command Centre.
 - **SQL interface** query the REST API as if it were a database or interact with via an ORM.

-> [!NOTE]
+> [!NOTE]\
 > This project is **NOT** affiliated with Gallagher Security.
 All trademarks are the property of their respective owners.

 While Gallagher maintain a set of [Swagger definitions](https://github.com/gallaghersecurity/cc-rest-docs) for their API, they are primarily intended to generate the documentation [published on Github](https://gallaghersecurity.github.io/cc-rest-docs/ref/index.html).
 They use a tool called [Spectacle](https://github.com/sourcey/spectacle).
 Gallagher explicitly state that the Swagger definitions are not intended to be used to generate code.
 Due to this the API client is hand built and not auto-generated.

-> [!IMPORTANT]
+> [!IMPORTANT]\
 > Due to custom annotations the YAML files will not parse with any standard parser.

-The client was designed while building products around the Gallagher API.
-It's design is highly opinionated and does not conform with how Gallagher design software interfaces.
-If you've worked with [stripe-python](https://github.com/stripe/stripe-python) the syntax may feel familiar.
+Everything this project provides hinges upon our Python SDK, designed to enhance the developer experience.
+It's design is highly opinionated from our experience in building APIs, we ensure conformance with Gallagher software design interfaces.

+> [!TIP]\
+> If you've worked with [stripe-python](https://github.com/stripe/stripe-python) the syntax may feel familiar.

+If you are using one of our user facing tools, it's not important for you to understand how the SDK works, however since it underpins everything, here's a rather sample example:

 ```python
 # Import core python libs